 Some parts of the Withybush Business Park site have already been developed.
 There is also road infrastructure in place that will serve undeveloped parts of the site.
 This site is within the Haven Waterway Enterprise Zone.
-Although various proposals at this site were consented during earlier AMR periods, no further consents were granted during AMR year 5.
+Various proposals at this site were consented during earlier AMR periods, and a further consent was granted during AMR year 6.

 At Trecwn, buildings & infrastructure relating to earlier military uses remain.
-No new planning permissions have been granted during the AMR 5 period but permission was granted within the allocated area for a diesel-fired peaking plant in 2012 (before LDP adoption) and outside the allocated area (but within the Trecwn valley) for a wood-burning power station, early in the AMR 3 period.
+No new planning permissions have been granted during the AMR 6 period but permission was granted within the allocated area for a diesel-fired peaking plant in 2012 (before LDP adoption) and outside the allocated area (but within the Trecwn valley) for a wood-burning power station, early in the AMR 3 period.
 Neither proposal has been implemented.

-On the three mixed-use allocations, the target is for 66% delivery by 2021, with a 2017 trigger for further investigation of sites that do not have planning permission by that date.
+On the three mixed-use allocation sites, the target is for 66% delivery by 2021, with a 2017 trigger for further investigation of sites that do not have planning permission by that date.

-At Old Hakin Road, Merlins Bridge, planning permission for mixed use development was first granted in 2004, since when there have been various renewals, reserved matters approvals & modifications, the most recent of which was approved on 01/08/14.
+At Old Hakin Road, Merlins Bridge, planning permission for mixed-use development was first granted in 2004, since when there have been various renewals, reserved matters approvals & modifications, the most recent of which was approved on 01/08/14.
+There is an undetermined Section 73 application proposing a Variation of Condition, registered on 29/05/18 (18/0171/PA).